ramos-rr/curso-django/README.md

 <b>Comments: By doing this, you can debug an executing code.</b><br>
 6.1.
 At the top of the screen, there's a litle box, with the Python logo inside, appointing to the actual server that is being used.
-Click edit, and inside RUN/DEBUG CONFIGURATION, Add a new one, by selecting Python as MAIN, then rename the unknown to DJANGO.
-Continue by indicating the path (selec MANAGE.PY from your project).
+Click edit, and inside RUN/DEBUG CONFIGURATION, Add a new one, by selecting Python as MAIN, then rename the unknown to DJANGO (or as desired).
+Continue by indicating the path (select MANAGE.PY from your project).
 Finally, as
 <i>PARAMETER</i> type "_runserver_".
 Apply the changes.<br>
 <br>
 <b>Note that this new settings will appear above as a RUN OPTION</b><br>